-- The Gwalior Fort is referred to as the Pearl among all the fortresses in the country.
+- The Gwalior Fort was referred to as “the pearl” among all the fortresses in the country.

 - The Vishnu Temple within the fort houses the first ever ZERO written.
 How cool is that? 🙂

-- You will find an awesome, huge carpet inside Jai Vilas Palace.
+- You will find an out-of-the-world, huge carpet inside Jai Vilas Palace.
 It took nearly 12 years to weave with many interesting personalities in it.
 Don’t miss this one!

 - Inside the Durbar Hall of Jai Vilas Palace, you will find a pair of chandeliers, each 12.5 m (42 ft) high and weighing only 3.5 tonnes 😀 This makes them the heaviest chandeliers hanging in the world.
 Engineering marvels of those days!

-- Heard of Tansen and his amazing singing skills?
+- Have you heard of Tansen and his amazing singing skills?
 The Tansen Music Festival is celebrated every year in his tomb.

 Stay: Taj Usha Kiran Palace